trashbirdecology/ecologyInterviewPrep/README.md

 1. [WildlifeSNPits (Stephanie Schuttler, 2014)](https://wildlifesnpits.wordpress.com/2014/01/01/what-to-expect-when-interviewing-for-ecology-and-conservation-jobs/).
 A static blog post containing a list of questions and a brief section on tips for interviewing in person and Skype.

 Webpages:
 1. [jobinterviewquestions.com](https://www.jobinterviewquestions.com/biologist-plant-animal).
 A generic questions database.
-It may
+It may be a database of the same questions with the word "biologist" inserted where applicable.

 ## Contributions